-If an opinion is submitted by an audit firm, a person (hereinafter "the head of the CPA Examination Division, etc."), designated by the head of the CPA Examination Division of the CPAAOB Executive Bureau Planning Management or the head of the Planning Management and CPA Examination Division, review the opinion and facts concerned, compile the results of the review and submit them to the CPAAOB.
+If an opinion is submitted by an audit firm, a person designated by the head of the Planning, Management and CPA Examination Division (hereinafter "the CPA Examination Division"), of the CPAAOB Executive Bureau or the head of the CPA Examination Division, review the opinion and facts concerned, compile the results of the review and submit them to the Board of the CPAAOB.

-The results, if approved by the CPAAOB, is conveyed to the audit firm through the head of the CPA Examination Division, etc.

-vi.
-Inspection monitor system
+The results, if approved by the Board of the CPAAOB, is conveyed to the audit firm through the head of the CPA Examination Division vi.
+Inspection monitor system b.
+State of implementation of inspections i.
+Recent conduct of inspections

-The CPAAOB accepts opinions from audit firms about inspectors' inspection methods and so forth to grasp the CPAAOB' inspections and help ensure that they are conducted properly and efficiently.
+The CPAAOB accepts opinions from audit firms about inspectors' inspection methods and so forth to grasp the CPAAOB's inspections and help ensure that they are conducted properly and efficiently.

-Inspection monitoring is conducted by "asking for opinions" and "receiving opinions," and the head of the CPA Examination Division, etc. takes action, when necessary, such as giving instructions to inspectors.
+Inspection monitoring is conducted by "asking for opinions" and "receiving opinions," and the head of the CPA Examination Division takes action, when necessary, such as giving instructions to inspectors.